Home > Outdoor

 (Photo/Christian Black)

 If you’re carrying your tent more than a few hundred feet from the car, you’ll appreciate something lighter than a regular car camping tent.
-Enter the backpacking tent.
+That’s where the backpacking tent comes in clutch.

 Backpacking tents prioritize weight and packability over interior space.
 However, forward-thinking engineering also includes pole configurations that pop out the walls, allowing more livable space than ever before.

-Touted as three-season tents, backpacking tents walk a line between ventilation and weather protection, with large mesh panels covered by retractable rainflies.
+Usually touted as three-season tents, backpacking tents balance ventilation and weather protection.
 These tents are ideal for most backcountry pursuits and provide nearly year-round coverage.
+Some will be under-gunned for true winter camping, but there are also ultralight hot tents out there like the Seek Outside Redcliff.

-For serious backpacking, look for tents weighing less than 2 pounds per person.
+Look for tents weighing less than 2 pounds per person for serious backpacking.
 The lighter, the better.
-Strong options include the Big Agnes Copper Spur HV UL 2 Tent, which weighs in at less than 2.5 pounds, and the MSR Hubba Hubba 2, which has a pole configuration designed to maximize headspace while still proving light and packable.
+Strong options include the Big Agnes Copper Spur HV UL 2 Tent, which weighs less than 2.5 pounds.
+The MSR Hubba Hubba 2 is another strong option.
+It has a pole configuration designed to maximize headspace while still proving light and packable.

 Battle Mountain 3 camping tent